 There increasing numbers of Spanish speaking clients enrolling into drug rehabilitation programs every day needing help.
 Because Spanish is such a common language in this country, many drug treatment facilities are prepared to deliver treatment to Spanish speaking individuals.
 Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the treatment and therapy needed for Spanish speaking clients.

-Self payment drug rehabilitation centers are a great alternative to other types of treatment facilities i.e. private medical insurance and state funded programs.
-Individuals who are capable of attending self payment programs pay for their entire treatment process out of pocket.
+Self payment drug and alcohol rehab programs are an excellent alternative to other types of treatment centers i.e. private medical insurance and state funded facilities.
+Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-In order to learn more about self payment programs, contact a substance abuse treatment program and inquire as to their payment options.
-It is a good idea to contact a number of facilities so that you have an understanding of your choices with regards to rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehab program.
+In order to learn more about self payment at a specific program, make contact with a drug rehab facility and inquire as to their payment options.
+It is beneficial to contact a number of programs so that you have an understanding of your choices with regards to rehab options and payment methods.

 Drug addiction and alcoholism can effect many older Americans and seniors, and this issue continues to grow as each year passes.
 Seniors who are covered through the Medicare program, an insurance program funded through the federal government for Americans in this age bracket, can use their benefits to receive treatment services for drug or alcohol addiction at a variety of drug treatment facilities around the country.
 Medicare covers both inpatient and outpatient rehab facilities, and seniors who wish to receive treatment can consult with their primary care physician to choose a rehab program covered by Medicare which would fit his or her particular needs.